Skip to main content

 My father was from Brielle, not far from Rotterdam; and my mother grew up in the small city of Assen, in northeast Holland.
 Here’s a photo of Assen today.

-Neither one of them knew or experienced much of what happened during the war, when Holland was occupied by the Nazis for five years.
+Neither of them experienced much of what happened during the war, when Holland was occupied by the Nazis for five years.
 The Nazis ruled with force and terror.
 Stories about the war were not commonplace in our family.
 In fact, the war was not talked about at all.

 But my father-in-law, after retiring, decided to take up family genealogy as a hobby.
 After asking me questions about my family that I was embarrassed that I could not answer, I asked my maternal grandmother, Oma Meyer.